-My son, a big ol’ tall galloot of a guy, was thrilled with the idea of having his own place, and I’ll admit, he did a great job in looking around, and found a perfect location that worked just right for him.
+My fun-loving son, a big ol’ tall galoot of a guy, was thrilled with the idea of having his own place, and I’ll admit, he did a great job in looking around, and found a perfect location that worked just right for him.
 It was a beautiful property, with great landscaping, lots of privacy, good neighbors, and plenty of room for that big ol’ dog to go too.
 (See the puppy in that picture?
 He certainly didn’t stay small like that!)

 My son had been preparing for this week for a long time.
 He was eager to get out on his own, and couldn’t be more proud of himself.

 I was very happy for him.
 He really did well picking a great place.
 I had to agree with that, darn it.